LawrenceDavy/Azure-CLI-Virtual-Machine-Deployment-with-Networking-and-Monitoring/README.md

 - Set up basic monitoring using Azure Monitor.
 - Test connectivity via SSH.
 - Clean up resources to avoid unnecessary costs.

-The guide is based on the [Notion Project 2 Guide](https://www.notion.so/Project-2-Deploy-a-Virtual-Machine-with-Networking-and-Monitoring-1bcd7770c29d808da9b2d7e9d1c45907) and tailored to reflect AZ-900 competencies, such as understanding Azure core services, networking, and monitoring.

 ---